FixMyBerlin/fixmy.frontend/CONTRIBUTING.md

 ### Requesting a feature

-You have an idea about how the app can be extended?
+You have an idea for an improvement to the app?
 Great!
-Please

-Please [contact](#contacts) us to discuss your idea.
-Provide a clear and detailed explanation of the feature you want to add.
-What value would it add?
-How would it work/look like?
+Please contact us to discuss your idea.
+Try and make it easy for us to understand your idea.
+Does your idea add value for a specific kind of user of our app?
+How do you imagine it to work and look like?
 Maybe also: How could it be implemented?
+You don't need to have a solution ready, though.

 ### Opening a Pull Request

+We love PRs!
+Before you get to work developing an enormous feature, please get in touch and talk to us, though.

-We love PRs.
-Here is a quick guide how it works:
+Here is a quick guide for how you make a pull request:

 - Fork the repo
 - Write new code